indigo-dc/indigo-datacloud-releases/indigo2/oidc-agent2.md

 # OpenIDConnect Agent - OIDC-Agent

-**oidc-agent** is a tool to manage OpenID Connect tokens and make them easily usable from the command line.
-We followed the ssh-agent design, so users can handle OIDC tokens in a similiar way as they do with ssh keys.
+**oidc-agent** is a new system service ensuring that always a valid access token is available for the command line.

 <!--
 ## Summary: